reactioncommerce/reaction-docs/developer/community-resources.md

 #### reaction-generic-theme

 This is a theming plugin directly targeted at those who like to change the theme for a Reaction installation.
 It's a great way to get accustomed to LESS variables that builds the foundation of Reaction's color palette.
-It also allows to override styles for more specific parts of the application, like navigation, buttons and the like.
+It also allows you to override styles for more specific parts of the application, like navigation, buttons and the like.

 [https://github.com/joshuacox/reaction-generic-theme](https://github.com/joshuacox/reaction-generic-theme)